-Wash the area twice a day.
-Pubic acne often stems from microorganisms, such as bacteria or fungi, growing in the area.
+Keeping your pubic area clean is your first defense in fighting acne.
+Since pubic acne often stems from microorganisms, such as bacteria or fungi growing in the area, keeping the area clean may help prevent new pimples from popping up.
+Aim to wash the area twice a day.
 You can use antibacterial soap or body wash or try an over-the-counter antibiotic ointment.